World War One

 The noise from these large guns must have been deafening, especially for gunners such as Tommy who were firing them daily.
 His hearing in later life must have been permanently damaged.

 6″ Howitzer of the type used by Siege Batteries.
 (Courtesy of The East Riding, RGA).

-Unfortunately his service record did not survive, but we are able to piece together some details about his wartime experiences.
-Initially, Tommy was serving in France, as indicated by the clasp on one of his medals, but later he served in Egypt, sailing from Marsaille to Alexandria.
+Unfortunately, his service record did not survive, but we are able to piece together some details about his wartime experiences.
+Initially, Tommy was serving in France, as indicated by the clasp on one of his medals, but later he served in Egypt, sailing from Marseille to Alexandria.
 The most memorable event was probably surviving the sinking of the ship on which he and his fellow men were being transported.
 On 17 December he sailed aboard the HMT Aragon, a former Royal Mail steamer.
 Tommy eventually reached Alexandria aboard another transport ship.
 At this stage Tommy was 26 years old.
 It is not known how long he served in Egypt.

 See the separate account of the

 ‘Sinking of the HMT Aragon and Survivors’ Accounts.’